Swedish West India Company: History

 Saint-Barthélemy was designated a free port in 1785.
 After the West India Company was founded in 1787, it was preparing to explore Africa for the first time.
 However, due to the outbreak of war between Sweden and Russia in 1788, the company's merchants and clerks could only trade privately.

 The island of St. Barthélemy was for a time a hub for the slave trade, only a small proportion of which were transported on Swedish ships.
 According to Swedish government archives, between the 17th and 19th centuries, Swedish ships transported slaves only about 50 times, while there were 34,941 slave transportations across the Atlantic at that time.
 There are 10 ships in the archive registered as Swedish, and four of them have Swedish origins marked on their hulls.
 Since Swedish ships accounted for only 0.02% of all slave transport ships and 0.14% of the total number of slave transports, Sweden only participated in a small part of the slave trade.
 Therefore, the West India Company did not list slave trade records separately.

 Shipping began to decline in 1794, prompting the West India Company to request financial assistance from the state.
 Although it applied for a trade patent extension in 1801, there were only a few shipping operations at that time.
+The company's commercial activities were severely interrupted during the British occupation of Saint Barthélemy, when all its goods were confiscated.
+The financial situation worsened further when an embezzlement case arose the same year, in which the company's agent on the island, Carl Dreijer, had accumulated a debt to the company amounting to a third of its annual income.
 The patent was finally revoked in 1805, with duties and other revenues going directly to the government, signaling that the West India Company's golden period of free trade had passed.
 On May 22, 1805, the Swedish West India Company was officially dissolved.